WFO-ID-pilots/text2matrix/README.md

 Once you have set up the environment by following the instructions above, here are some useful documents that can help you navigate the repo content and begin development:

-[Content summary](content_summary.md): Summary of the repo content structure & how scripts work together [desc2matrix code architecture](desc2matrix_architecture.md): Summary of the code architecture of the `desc2matrix` scripts responsible for converting unstructured species descriptions into structured output
+[Content summary](content_summary.md): Summary of the repo content structure & how scripts work together.

+[desc2matrix code architecture](desc2matrix_architecture.md): Summary of the code architecture of the `desc2matrix` scripts responsible for converting unstructured species descriptions into structured output.

 ## Contributing